UMM-CSci-3403-Fall-2018/pre-lab-on-c-and-memory-management-EthanUphoff/leak_report.md

 # Leak report

 The issue that is occuring is that in the strip function calloc is being called which is allocating space for the saved characters and the null terminator.
+This allocation is not being freed at any point so it is creating a memory leak.
 A good thing to note about this is that if the string is only whitespace it will not allocate space so we do not need to free up space in those cases.
 We cannot free up the space in strip because the value being returned uses the allocated space.
 This means we have to free up space in